Nasiruddin Ahmed Pintu

 Nasiruddin Ahmed Pintu (1 September 1967 – 3 May 2015) was a Bangladesh Nationalist Party politician.
-He was a member of parliament from Dhaka-8 constituency.
+He was a member of parliament for the Dhaka-8 constituency.

 Career

 Pintu was the president of Jatiyatabadi Chhatra Dal in the 1990s.
-He was the organising secretary of Dhaka unit of Bangladesh Nationalist Party.
+He was the organising secretary of the Dhaka unit of the Bangladesh Nationalist Party.
 He was elected to parliament from Lalbagh, Dhaka in 2001.
 In 2003, the Bangladesh Nationalist Party government tried to withdraw a murder charge against his brother but was denied by the judge.

 Pintu was sentenced to life in prison for his involvement in the Bangladesh Rifles Mutiny in 2009.
 He was accused of helping the mutineers by providing them with transport.
 He tried to compete in the Dhaka South City Corporation.
 His nomination was cancelled by Bangladesh Election Commission for failure to provide enough information to prove his innocence as he was accused of helping the BDR mutineers.

 Personal life

 Pintu was married to Nasima Akhtar Kalpana.
 She was made an executive committee member of Bangladesh Nationalist Party in 2016.